 Unfortunately though, I didn't realise how much cable was needed: Mark tells me that they run four Cat6 cables just for a standard smart TV.
 My choice of one or two cables in each room is looking very undercooked right now.

-The good news is that I've got some cables in place though – although a visit to the rack-room at the Cornflake showroom in central London has made me realise that my random collection of hubs and devices stored under my stairs, with a bunch of unterminated Cat6 cables coming out of the wall, is going to need a lot of work.
+The good news is that I've got some cables in place though β although a visit to the rack-room at the Cornflake showroom in central London has made me realise that my random collection of hubs and devices stored under my stairs, with a bunch of unterminated Cat6 cables coming out of the walls, is going to need a lot of work.

-So while I can't aspire (realistically) to having an abode like the Cornflake show home - check out the video below, it's a few years old, but you'll get the idea - I can aim to have a tidier, more organised situation in my rack-room (aka the cupboard under my stairs).
-The first step - getting some proper sockets and switches in place.
+So while I can't aspire (realistically) to having an abode like the Cornflake show home β check out the video below, it's a few years old, but you'll get the idea β I can aim to have a tidier, more organised situation in my rack-room (aka the cupboard under my stairs).
+The first step is getting some proper sockets and switches in place.

 My visit to Cornflake has also made me realise I need to step up my speaker game.
 I was shocked to find Cornflake installs Sonos systems in these billionaires' houses.
 I was then laughed at by Mark when I expressed my shock.
-They don't have Sonos speakers (I was picturing a Saudi prince with a couple of Play:5s in his living room), they just use Sonos Connects - connected to very (very) expensive DACs and speakers - for ease.
+They don't have Sonos speakers (I was picturing a Saudi prince with a couple of Play:5s in his living room), they just use Sonos Connects β connected to very expensive DACs and speakers β for ease.

 Some houses have thousands of pounds worth of Sonos Connects installed, just so that people can easily control their music with the Sonos app.
 Madness.

-Again, Control4 is at the high-end of the home automation game and, while I've not got a big briefcase of banknotes to throw at my project - I sure can take some more hints and tips from these companies who work with people that do.
+Again, Control4 is at the high-end of the home automation game and, while I've not got a big briefcase of banknotes to throw at my project, I can still get some hints and tips from companies that work with people who do.